mengyiyuan/learning-notes/ckad/services.md

 - LoadBalancer: Only works if your cluster is set up to work with a cloud provider.
 Service is exposed through a load balancer created on the cloud platform.
 - ExternalName: maps service to an **external** address.
 Used to allow resources within the cluster to access things outside the cluster through a service.
 This only sets up a DNS mapping, does not proxy traffic.

+- port: service port in the cluster
+- targetPort: pod port mapped to from the service port
+- nodePort: port exposed on each node for the service

+`kubectl get svc -o wide` to get cluster IP.

+A service can be accessed at `<Cluster IP>:<port>` or `localhost:<nodePort>` from a node.